awsdocs/amazon-sagemaker-developer-guide/doc_source/batch-vpc.md

             }
 ```

+**Note**
+For training jobs, you can only configure subnets with a default tenancy VPC in which your instance runs on shared hardware\.
+For more information on the tenancy attribute for VPCs, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html)\.

 ## Configure Your Private VPC for Amazon SageMaker Batch Transform<a name="batch-vpc-vpc"></a>

 When configuring the private VPC for your Amazon SageMaker batch transform jobs, use the following guidelines\.
 For information about setting up a VPC, see [Working with VPCs and Subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html) in the *Amazon VPC User Guide*\.